Dodecahedrane/DevOpsNotes/Python/APIs/API.md

 The method is the REST function being used (see no. 6)

-The headers define meta data, such as cookies.
+The headers define meta data
+For Get requests to defines the parameters for the request It also contains data such as cookies.
 [List of Request Headers](https://flaviocopes.com/http-request-headers/)

 Body is the data being sent.